Woman pointing to FAQ

 • How is progress evaluated during the program?

-Progress is evaluated through ongoing clinical review rather than guaranteed outcomes.
-Providers may consider a combination of factors such as changes in body weight over time, patient-reported symptoms or experiences, medication tolerance, and relevant clinical markers when available.
+During follow-up evaluations, providers may consider factors such as changes in body weight over time, patient-reported experiences, medication tolerability (if applicable), and relevant clinical markers when available and appropriate.

 • How is pricing structured for the program?